 Parents, Nannies and Drivers are asked not to come into the school building to collect children.
 Staff will be on all entrances to the school buildings and deliver children to you at the end of the school day.

 Start of the Day

 School gates open 6:20 am

 Children enter class 6:40 am

 Registration 7:10 am

-Children registered late 7.10 aiii
+Children registered late 7:15 am

-3 /.IJaiii

 End of Day